GenomicsStandardsConsortium/gensc.github.io/pages/standards/adopters.md

 ### MG-RAST

 MG-RAST has implemented the use of MIxS by using simple spreadsheets to capture metadata, with a minimal number of required fields (in red in the spreadsheets) and a number of optional fields.
 The spreadsheet is separated into multiple tabs representing the different metadata categories.
 A more detailed explanation can be found in the [MG-RAST blog](http://blog.metagenomics.anl.gov/metadata-in-mg-rast/).

+### NMDC
+The National Microbiome Data Collaborative ([NMDC](https://microbiomedata.org/)) supports the long-term advancement of microbiome science, and is building an agile, integrated data ecosystem, utilising the GSC MIxS standards.

+### GigaDB

+The GigaScience Press database, [GigaDB](http://gigadb.org) hosts datasets linked to manuscripts published in <i>[GigaScience](https://www.gigasciencejournal.com)</i> and <i>[GigaByte](https://www.gigabytejournal.com)</i> journals.
+Where appropriate the sample metadata is curated using the MIxS checklists.

 ## Tools